 A SECONDARY BATTERY is rechargeable and can be used multiple times.
 This is because as explained in the previous article, the electrochemical reactions in the battery are reversible.
 This is made possible by plugging in a charger and some smart chemistry that reverses the discharge.
 The reversibility of a secondary battery’s electrochemical reactions returns electrons back to their original position.
 Secondary batteries however have a lifespan and do not live forever.
 Eventually, multiple recharges will deplete its chemical constituents and it will die.

-Note: A secondary battery will explode if it is recharged incorrectly.
+Note: A secondary battery will explode if incorrectly recharged.

-There are several types of batteries based on the type of electrolyte that is used in their cell.
+There are several types of battery cells.
+These distinctions are usually based on the type of electrolyte that is used in the cell.

 First of them all is the WET CELL.
 Wet cells are named as such because they use a LIQUID ELECTROLYTE.
 This makes them unsuitable for use in portable devices that are carried about.
 They have mostly been phased out and replaced by gel.
 That being said, the Lead acid battery used for cars is still loved by the automotive industry and is a good example of a wet cell.

 Wet cells these days have found new homes in the Chemistry laboratories of schools.

 Next up, we have DRY CELLS.
 Dry cells use a paste as a form of electrolyte.
 The use of paste allows the battery to used in any orientation (e.g. up, down, sideways etc.) without fear of electrolytes flowing.
 Thus they are great choice for use in portable devices.
 Our smartphone batteries are a good example of dry cells.

 Finally we have MOLTEN SALT.
 These cells use molten or heated salt as an electrolyte.
 They can only be operated at high temperatures and require insulation inorder to prevent heat loss.

 Smartphone batteries form and cell type